 Links to Social Media Third-Party Websites

 The Board of Governors of the Federal Reserve System uses certain third-party social media sites as additional means of reaching the public and directing people to www.federalreserve.gov, which is the primary source of information for the Board of Governors of the Federal Reserve System.
-The Board maintains an official page or presence on Ustream, Twitter and YouTube.
+The Board maintains an official page or presence on Ustream, Twitter, YouTube and Flickr.
 Updates to these pages are generally made during official business hours.

 Links to Other Third-Party Websites

 The site also provides links to other non-federal government third-party websites as a public service.
 By linking to these external sites, the Board does not imply endorsement of the site's sponsor.